-- You may consult class notes/lecture slides during quizzes and projects, however sharing or discussing questions or answers with other students is an academic offence. - Students must complete all assessments individually.
-Working together is not allowed. - Paying anyone else to complete your assessments for you is academic misconduct. - Sharing your answers/work/code with others is academic misconduct. - Looking up solutions to quiz problems online or in textbooks and copying what you find is an academic offence. - All work that you submit must be your own!
+You may consult class notes/lecture slides during quizzes and tests, however sharing or discussing questions or answers with anyone else (in or outside this course) is an academic offence.

+- Students must complete all assessments individually.
+Working together is not allowed. - Paying anyone else to complete your assessments for you is academic misconduct. - Sharing your answers/work/code for STA302 assessments with any other student is academic misconduct. - Looking up solutions to test/quiz/assessments problems online or in textbooks and copying any part of what you find is an academic offense. - All work that you submit must be your own!
 You must not copy mathematical derivations, computer output and input, or written answers from anyone or anywhere else.
 Unacknowledged copying or unauthorized collaboration will lead to severe disciplinary action, beginning with an automatic grade of zero for all involved and escalating from there.
-Please read the UofT Policy on Cheating and Plagiarism, and dont plagiarize.
+Please read the University of Toronto Policy on Cheating and Plagiarism, and don't plagiarize.